How to present leadership experience on your resume (for engineers and technical professionals)

 • Mentored two junior engineers into mid-level roles

-• Coordinated hardware, firmware and manufacturing teams during NPI phase
+• Coordinated hardware, firmware, and manufacturing teams during the NPI phase

 These show leadership in action.